Gowerton: Education

 Gowerton has three schools: Gowerton Primary school, Gowerton Comprehensive School and Ysgol Gyfun Gŵyr (Welsh medium comprehensive school).

 Religion

 Gowerton once had five church or chapel buildings: St John's Church (built 1882), Tabernacl (opened 1893) Temple United Reformed Church (opened 1888), Bethel (opened 1873) and Bethania (opened 1891).
 However, only two, St John's Church and Temple URC, still remain.
 Bethel has lain in ruins for two decades and both Tabernacl and Bethania have been demolished.

 Transport

 Bus services are provided by First Cymru and NAT.
-These depart Gowerton from Hill Street or Sterry Road.
+These depart Gowerton from Hill Street.

 First Cymru provide a half-hourly service (no. 16) through the village to Swansea and Gorseinon.

 Gowerton railway station is on the West Wales Line, between Swansea and Llanelli.
 Gowerton once had two railway stations, but today only one remains.
 This was made single-track in 1986.
 Work began in November 2012 to restore the double track to Gowerton by mid-2013, this has now been completed.